epio/mantrid/docs/index.rst

 The default configuration is to serve external clients on port 80 (from all available addresses), and to have management on port 8042 bound to localhost.

+See the :doc:`guides/simple` article for a walkthrough of an initial, simple installation.

 Configuration
 -------------